TargetProcess/taucharts-docs/datasource/README.md

 #### Nested objects in DataSource (DEPRECATED)

 In previous examples we used only primitive values in data.
-TauCharts API allows you to pass nested objects as well.
+Taucharts API allows you to pass nested objects as well.
 In this case you should specify which property is an identity and which property should be on axis ticks.

 This can be useful for visualizing complex entities which *potentially* can have non-unique names but have to be tracked by their unique identity (for example, Cities are non-unique).